Evolution of Massive Main-sequence Stars in Rapid Population Synthesis. I. Framework and Implementation: Introduction

 The internal chemical structure established during the MS largely determines the star's subsequent evolution.
 This chemical distribution is set by the decay and growth of the mixed core, the central region in massive stars where efficient mixing occurs, which includes the convective core and the adjacent overshoot region.
 The mass of the mixed core at TAMS, determines the hydrogen-free core mass that later governs the outcome of core collapse.
 A semi-analytical model describing the time evolution of the mixed core mass under arbitrary mass-loss histories was recently developed by \citet{Shikauchi2024}.
 Throughout this work, we refer to the mixed core as the convective core.

-In this work, we extend the model for convective core mass evolution from \citet{Shikauchi2024} to account for mass gain by introducing a treatment for the rejuvenation of MS accretors.
+In this work, we present a new MS evolution framework for massive stars that captures the evolution of the convective core.
+We extend the model for convective core mass evolution from \citet{Shikauchi2024} to account for mass gain by introducing a treatment for the rejuvenation of MS accretors.
 We describe the implementation of the new framework into the rapid binary population synthesis code \textsc{Compas}.
 We then explore the direct consequences of this new MS evolution framework, compare it with existing MS core treatments, and highlight its implications for massive single and binary star evolution.